rachelesmee/website/foss4gukonline2020/sessions.md

 # Improving severe-weather resilience for Mongolian and Kyrgyz herding communities using earth observation imagery (presentation)

-Alison Hopkin, Deimos Space UK: 🐦 14:10
+Alison Hopkin, Deimos Space UK: 🐦 14:10	BST (UTC+1)

 _SIBELIUs uses an Open Data Cube to provide improved pasture monitoring capabilities in Mongolia and Kyrgyzstan to support their herding communities._